-In general, parent/guardian notification will be conducted by means of the phone tree of emergency contacts established in each school building or other mass notification system ParentSquare.
+In general, parent/guardian notification will be conducted by means of the Parent Communication System, the district website, and the district Facebook page.
 However, in some cases it may be necessary to use other means such as local media.
 Prior arrangements have been established with the appropriate media.